-The conclusions of this study are: (1) most students (68.6%) have a moderate level of learning independence; and (2) the quality of student learning independence of prospective teachers needs to be continuously trained and developed, especially in the indicators of setting learning goals/targets so that in time they can become professional mathematics teachers.
+The conclusions of this study are: first, most students (68.6%) have a moderate level of learning independence, students are still in the transition and adjustment stage to be more independent in learning.
+Second, the quality of student learning independence of prospective teachers needs to be continuously trained and developed, especially in the indicators of setting learning goals/targets so that in time they can become professional mathematics teachers.

-Recomm15 dations for further research are to continue to review the scale of self-regulated learning under the context of the research subject.
-This research can also be continued to study students' self-regulated learning in subsequent courses after students are accustomed to attending lectures without response classes
+Recommendations for further research are to continue to review the scale of self-regulated learning under the context of the research subject.
+This research can also be continued to study students' self-regulated learning in subsequent courses after students are accustomed to attending lectures without response classes.